lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

     Will return 401
     unauthorized to call other service: HTTP client: unauthorized (401)

+What may not look obvious from such artificial code snippet is that errors declarations are typically spread across many packages and it is not easy to keep track of all possible errors ensuring the required HTTP status codes.
+In this approach, all application-level wrapping errors declared in a single place also have HTTP codes wrapped inside them.

 Note this was previously not possible in Go 1.19 or older because the `fmt.Errorf` function would only wrap the first error.
-The code does compile on 1.19, however, and does not even generate runtime panic, it won't work tho.
+The code does compile on 1.19 and does not even generate runtime panic, it won't work however.

 Obviously, the common HTTP status codes could easily be a new error type (based on `int` type) so the actual code could be easily extracted via `errors.As`, but I want to keep the example simple.